cvonk/OPNpool/README.md

 ![Web UI](media/opnpool-web-ui-pool-therm-sml.png)

 If you are using Home Assistant, the `*.opnpool*` entities will update automatically.
-There are some YAML files in the `hassio` directory to use with the Lovelace dashboard.
-Note that they depend on some frontend modules available through HACS.
+The `hassio` directory has some YAML code to use with the Lovelace dashboard.

+If you go that route, also remember to install `modcard`, `button-card`, `bar-card`, `simple-thermostat`, `template-entity-row` and `mini-graph-card` available through the Home Assistant Community Store (HACS).

 ![Hassio UI](media/opnpool-readme-hassio-lovelace.png)